Delvin09/BigFileSorter/README.md

 ## `Generator` description

   1. Generator uses `Parallel` class to generate parts of a file and store them in the result.
 Part size is 1GB.
   2. You need more RAM free space than the number of CPUs.
-(An 8 core processor needs >8 free GBs of RAM).
+(An 8-core processor needs >8 free GBs of RAM).
   3. You also need enough free space on your hard drive.
   4. Parameters you can use:
       * `-s` or `--size`: size of the result file in Gigabytes (1..255).
 By default - 4 Gb.